Our Work

 When they are deemed ready to be reintroduced into the wild, GPS radio tracking collars are fitted on the animals for round-the-clock monitoring after their release.

-Jaguars are monitored to assess whether they are capable of dealing with all challenges imposed by nature.
+Jaguars and pumas are monitored to assess whether they are capable of dealing with all challenges imposed by nature.
 If necessary, they are rescued again for aid.

 Image Gallery